GM-Doolin/redder/README.md

 >>
 >> The file will contain only 50 comments (**As noted in the project 4 outline**) that have been analyzed as to avoid wasting API tokens.
 >>
->> ***`You may experience wait times of several minutes`***, this is expected as there are by default 50 queries that need to be made for the 50 comments and each query relies on a 3rd party API that has request latency, connectivity dependencies, processing time, and then transfer times.
+>> ***`You may experience wait times of several minutes`***, this is expected as there are by default a max of 50 queries that need to be made for possible 50 comments and each query relies on a 3rd party API that has request latency, connectivity dependencies, processing time, and then transfer times.
 >>
 >> Progress updates will be given in the form of a percentage during during sentiment analysis to keep you informed on the operations progress and state.
 >>